 - Steel companies implementing emission reductions

 The steel-related projects we fund support the overall framework formed by these intermediate goals, aiming for global emissions reductions in the steel sector.
-Currently, we are funding the following projects aligned with the respective intermediate goals:

 Increasing demand for green steel